MODEL TIPS AND PROCEDURES

 Careers don't happen overnight.
 Like any successful business, it takes time, effort, commitment, patience and allot of hard work to become successful.

 YOUR MODEL PLAN

-If BOOK MGMT is your Mother Agent or if you already have a Mother Agent we will all work together as a team to construct your "Model Plan".
-The Model Plan includes a short and long term goal strategy custom designed just for you.
-Together we will create a timeline with detailed tasks that will and be assigned to both you and the BOOK MGMT team.
+If Book Management is your Mother Agent or if you already have a Mother Agent, we will all work together as a team to construct your "Model Plan".
+The Model Plan includes a short- and long-term goal strategy custom designed just for you.
+Together we will create a timeline with detailed tasks that will and be assigned to both you and the Book Management team.
 The Model Plan is placed in your chart which is seen by every team member when they look at your schedule in our agency booking software.
 The software reminds every one of their assigned tasks and be held responsible for following though.
 This helps everyone stay on task and reach our mutual outlined goals.

 It is VERY important that you grasp the concept early on that the nature of this industry commonly demands last minute adjustments to the Model Plan.
 This industry does not commonly allow for long term specific planning.
 Most castings for instance are held just a week or two before the job and the jobs are commonly not confirmed until a few days if not the day before the job.
 This can cause some models stress who are not use to the non-traditional characteristics of most normal jobs.
 Flexibility therefor is a very necessary attribute to have in order to take advantage of sudden opportunities that occur.
 Your ability to work well in this type of environment will help to maximize our ability to advantage of more opportunities to advance your career.
 You are always given the opportunity to accept or decline such opportunities.

 Establishing honest and open communication between you and the Book Management team is the most important factor in having a successful career.
 We truly believe the foundation of Book Management's success has been built upon this essential mutual understanding.
 Communication is an essential element in creating a fluid working relationship that leads to exciting and rewarding outcomes.